colinlpaterson/colinlpaterson/README.md

 - 👋 Hi, I’m @colinlpaterson
-- 👀 I’m interested in SQL, R, and Python for reporting and analytics
+- 👀 I’m interested in SQL, R reporting and analytics, and Python for everything else.
-- 🌱 I’m currently learning SQL, Python
+- 🌱 I’m currently learning SQL, Python.
 - 💞️ I’m looking to collaborate and learn.
+- I'm currently reading the Fabric of Reality by David Deutsch.
 - 📫 How to reach me e: colinlpaterson@gmail or https://www.linkedin.com/in/colin-paterson-4a5b3b/

 <!---